khachapuris/clic/README.md

 The modules section defines which parts of the calculator are loaded, and which are left out (use it if you want to hide some functionality).
-The `help <NAME>` command lets you see in which module is a specific function defined.
+The `help <NAME>` command lets you see in which module any specific function is defined.

 - Hide any module by adding it to `modules.exclude`
 - Use only basic functionality by setting `modules.load_all` to `false`